cult-of-coders/meteor-tuts/source/chapters/1/collections.md

 ```

 #### 4. Updating posts
-Make a method that increment the number of views by 1 for each post that is approved
+Make a method that increments the number of views by 1 for each post that is approved
 ```js
 Meteor.call('post.increment_views', callback)
 ```

 #### 5. Remove old posts
-Make a method which removes all the post from last month (from the first day of month, to the last day of that month)
+Make a method which removes all the posts from last month (from the first day of month, to the last day of that month)
 ```js
 Meteor.call('post.remove_from_last_month', callback)
 ```